AI4Finance-Foundation/FinRL/README.md

 [![PyPI](https://img.shields.io/pypi/v/finrl.svg)](https://pypi.org/project/finrl/)

-FinRL is the open source library for practitioners.
-To efficiently automate trading, the open source community **AI4Finance** aims to make it easier to learn about deep reinforcement learning (DRL) in quantitative finance.
-FinRL provides a unified framework that supports various markets, SOTA DRL algorithms, benchmarks of many quant finance tasks, live trading, etc.
+FinRL is the open source library for practitioners to efficiently automate trading.
+The open source community **AI4Finance** aims to make it easier to learn about deep reinforcement learning (DRL) in quantitative finance. **In reinforcement learning, an agent learns by interacting with an environment, in a trial-and-error manner, achieving a balance between exploration and exploitation.**
+FinRL is a unified framework to support various markets, SOTA DRL algorithms, benchmarks of many quant finance tasks, live trading, etc.

-To contribute?
-Please check the call for contributions at the end of this page.
+**To contribute?**  Please check the call for contributions at the end of this page.

-Feel free to leave us feedback: report bugs using Github issues, discuss FinRL development in the slack channel, or join our mailing list: [AI4Finance](https://groups.google.com/u/1/g/ai4finance).
+Feel free to report bugs using Github issues, discuss FinRL development in the slack channel, or join our mailing list: [AI4Finance](https://groups.google.com/u/1/g/ai4finance).

 <br/>